Sample Undergraduate Nursing Dissertation Proposal

 It is usually used in temporary and short-term feeding needs.
 In contrast, the PEG tube is a feeding tube passed through an endoscopic into the stomach and guided out through a permanent incision in the abdominal wall and considered for long-term use (Easterling & Robbins, 2008; Candy et al., 2009).

-The risks of tube feeding among individuals with dementia have been well documented in the literature, including aspiration pneumonia, esophageal perforation, hemorrhage, death, pressure sores, infections, fluid overload, and loss of social aspects of feeding.
+The risks of tube feeding among individuals with dementia have been well documented in the literature, including aspiration pneumonia, oesophagal perforation, haemorrhage, death, pressure sores, infections, fluid overload, and loss of social aspects of feeding.
 Some studies argue that it may increase gastric secretions (Candy et al., 2009; Brooke & Ojo, 2015).

 The prevalence of dementia is predicted to rise worldwide, with an estimated 81 million people diagnosed with dementia by 2040 (Brooke & Ojo, 2015).
 The pervasiveness of swallowing difficulties in individuals with dementia ranges from 13 to 57% in different types of dementia.

-The prevalence of tube feeding in individuals with dementia is common in nursing home residents with advanced dementia, and the majority of tubes are inserted during an acute setting, with the most common cause being aspiration pneumonia and dysphagia (Alagiakrishnan et al., 2013).
+The prevalence of tube feeding in individuals with dementia is common in nursing home residents with advanced dementia.
+The majority of tubes are inserted during an acute setting, with the most common cause being aspiration pneumonia and dysphagia (Alagiakrishnan et al., 2013).

 A recent systematic review conducted by Brooke & Ojo (2015) revealed that the prevalence of tube feeding among individuals with dementia in Japan might be higher than in Western populations due to current guidelines.

-In Japan, guidelines compiled under the Japan Gastroenterology Endoscopy Society's supervision recommend PEG insertion for patients who are unable to maintain their nutrition due to cerebrovascular disease or dementia.
+In Japan, guidelines compiled under the Japan Gastroenterology Endoscopy Society’s supervision recommend PEG insertion for patients who cannot maintain their nutrition due to cerebrovascular disease or dementia.

 The impact of these guidelines may contribute to earlier insertion of PEG tubes and the commencement of enteral nutrition in patients with dementia, ultimately leading to longer survival rates.